China-Indonesia Closer Economic Ties: Trade and Investment Opportunities

 Digital economy

 Benefiting from Indonesia’s Industry 4.0 policy and the release of domestic consumption capacity, the electronics manufacturing industry in Indonesia is rapidly developing.
 Currently, Chinese companies such as OPPO, VIVO, Hisense, Haier, and Xiaomi have established operations in Indonesia.
 Leveraging the successful experience of Chinese e-commerce companies and the high penetration rate of local smartphones, Indonesia’s retail e-commerce sector is growing rapidly.
-According to reports, the number of Internet users in Indonesia has reached 77 percent of the total population as of 2024, showing a strong trend of digital engagement.
+As of early 2024, internet penetration has reached 79.5 percent with over 221 million internet users.
+Indonesia’s digital economy reached US$90 billion in gross merchandise value in 2024, a 13 percent year-on-year increase, making it the largest digital economy in Southeast Asia.
 However, due to Indonesia’s unique national conditions, the development path of e-commerce in Indonesia differs from that in China.
 E-commerce and physical enterprises often exist in a more integrated form, with traditional wholesale and retail enterprises playing a significant role in Indonesia’s e-commerce sector.
-For example, the e-commerce platform established by Matahari, the largest local offline retail enterprise, has become the third-largest e-commerce platform in Indonesia.

-Despite the Indonesian government’s concerns about the influx of low-cost Chinese goods through cross-border e-commerce, there is still broad potential for cooperation between China and Indonesia in the digital economy.
+Despite the Indonesian government’s concerns about the influx of low-cost Chinese goods through cross-border e-commerce, including its blocking of the Chinese platform Temu from the Indonesian market, there is still broad potential for cooperation between China and Indonesia in the digital economy.
+During President Prabowo’s November 2024 state visit to China, the two countries signed agreements covering digital technology and new energy vehicles, reflecting continued high-level commitment to cooperation.
 In addition to e-commerce, China’s advanced technologies can be combined with Indonesia’s local resources and market demand to jointly promote the upgrade and innovation of digital-related industries.
 The two countries can collaborate on projects in smart manufacturing, smart healthcare, smart cities, and other fields.

 Halal products